corda/corda/docs/source/api-contract-constraints.rst

 Staring a node missing CorDapp(s)
 *********************************

 When running the Corda node ensure all CordDapp JARs are placed in ``cordapps`` directory of each node.
-See :doc:`generating-a-node` for detailed instructions.
 By default Gradle Cordform task ``deployNodes`` copies all JARs if CorDapps to deploy are specified.
 See :doc:`generating-a-node` for detailed instructions.

 Wrong fully-qualified contract name
 ***********************************